kishanpatel789/kp_data_dev_site/content/posts/022_FormatSqlCodeForDbt.md

 ## How Do I Use It?

 The simplest way is to run `sqlfmt` from the command line.
-Without any arguments, it will format any SQL file it finds in the current folder recursively.
+Without any arguments, it will format all SQL files in the current folder recursively.
 Or you can pass specific files to format.

 But be warned!
 Running `sqlfmt` without any flags will change and save your files.
 It's best to use git to version control the files before using `sqlfmt` for the first time.